dnanexus/dxCompiler/doc/ExpertOptions.md

 ### Additional DNAnexus-specific runtime settings

 There are several parameters that also affect the runtime behavior of an applet and can be supplied upon its creation in its [dxapp.json file](https://documentation.dnanexus.com/developer/apps/app-metadata#annotated-example):
-* `runSpec.executionPolicy`: Specifies when to try to automatically restart failed jobs, and how many times
+* `runSpec.executionPolicy`: Specifies when to try to automatically restart failed jobs, and how many times.
+Note that applet's restartOn setting will be overridden by the parent job's executionPolicy setting when launched from a job during workflow execution.
 * `runSpec.timeoutPolicy`: Specifies the maximum amount of time the job can run
 * `access`: Specifies additional permissions and resources the applet can access
 * `ignoreReuse`: Specifies whether to allow the outputs of the applet to be reused